 Google defines political correctness as “the avoidance, often considered as taken to extremes, of forms of expression or action that are perceived to exclude, marginalize, or insult groups of people who are socially disadvantaged or discriminated against.”
 Britannica‘s description focuses on exclusion through the use of language.

 An MIT professor interviewed by NPR suggested that “politically correct” first started to take on negative connotations in relation to Black Power, multiculturalism, and affirmative action in the context of universities back in the 1960s and ’70s.
 It wasn’t until the 1990s that it started to be used in a pejorative sense on a wider basis.
-Its use in a negative sense has been on the rise, and Donald Trump was a particularly prominent critic of political correctness.
+Its use in a negative sense has been on the rise, and Donald Trump was a particularly prominent critic.

 Whether or not something is politically correct isn’t about objectivity.
 Certain forms of expression are considered pretty universally offensive, but that’s not what we’re talking about here.
 Being PC (or not) is about subjectivity, and where one falls with respect to ambiguous language.
 For example, “all lives matter” sounds like a good thing based on the words, but it’s the opposite if one is familiar with how it came to be used as a slogan.
 I don’t see hate speech as being part of the same conversation, so I do think it’s possible for people to be anti-PC but also very much anti-hate.